flatironinstitute/sciware/17_FICluster/main.md

 ## Slurm Tip \#1: Estimating Resource Requirements

-- Jobs don't necessarily run in order; most run via "backfill".
+- Jobs don't necessarily run in order; most run via "backfill"
   - Implication: specifying the smallest set of resources for your job will help it run **sooner**
   - But don't short yourself!
 - Memory requirements can be hard to assess, especially if you're running someone else's code